 on the web here

-Visit Doris Dittrich Webpage to see an artists impression of
+Doris Dittrich artists impression of The Poulaphuca Story

 The colour photos were taken by me using a boat from the same position as the original photos.